How "Related issues" works exactly?

 - relates to: do nothing special.
 Just to know that the 2 issues are related...

 - duplicates: will close the related issue with the same status when closing the issue (not implemented yet)

 - blocks: will require to close the blocking issue before closing the blocked issue (not implemented yet)

 - precedes (end to start relation): start date of the related issue depends on the due date of the preceding issue (implemented).
 A delay can be set so that the related issue can only start n days after the end of the preceding issue.
 When setting dates for an issue, dates of all downstream issues are set according to these relations.

 And what is this in the Wiki page, Eric: "Blocks - Defines an "order".
 I think it might affect the Gnatt chart but I don't know." !?

 This FAQ page is supposed to give answers, not guessings.

-RE: How "Related issues" works exactly? - Added by Maxim Krušina over 10 years ago
+RE: How "Related issues" works exactly? - Added by Maxim Krušina almost 12 years ago

 IMHO, implementation of duplicates should be something like this: